 The No. 1 method is outsourcing, and here are some reasons for it.

-- The cheapest way to hire is choosing freelancers, the most expensive is in-house, but the golden mean in terms of price-quality ratio in software development is outsourcing.
+- The cheapest way to hire is by choosing freelancers, the most expensive is in-house, but the golden mean in terms of price-quality ratio in software development is outsourcing.

 - An outsourcing team is typically packed with professionals of the same level who already have communication and collaboration processes up and running, so you don’t need to build them from scratch.